terryyufei/echoes/README.md

 <h4>Individuals: </h4>
 <p>
     <ol>
-        <li>My mentor, <a href="https://github.com/muindetuva">Alfred</a>
+        <li>My mentor, <a href="https://github.com/muindetuva">Alfred. </a>
             A heartfelt thank you to my mentor for providing guidance, support, and valuable insights throughout the development of Echoes.
-            Their expertise and encouragement were crucial in overcoming challenges and improving the project.
+            Your expertise and encouragement were crucial in overcoming challenges and improving the project.
         </li>
         <li>
             My friend, <a href="https://github.com/astianmuchui">Sebastian</a>